RyanChristian4427/Monmouthshire-IoT/packages/api/api-v1/README.md

 NodeJs
 NPM
 Docker (optional)
+PostgreSQL (optional)
 ```

 ### Running

-A Docker-Compose file is included in the project should you choose to use it.
-If you do, run from the root directory:
+A Docker-Compose file is included in the project for easily setting up the database, should you choose to use it.
+If you do, run from the project directory:

 ```
 docker-compose up --build -d